Skip to main content

 Functionality Overview

 Bitdefender’s Live Search is a significant addition to EDR and XDR tools, enhancing threat hunting and active incident response capabilities.
-By integrating Osquery, Live Search empowers organizations to proactively combat threats and swiftly respond to incidents across all major endpoint platforms, including Windows, Linux, and macOS.
+By integrating Osquery, Live Search empowers you to proactively combat threats and swiftly respond to incidents across all major endpoint platforms, including Windows, Linux, and macOS.

 Integration simplifies the deployment process through a centralized approach.
-Organizations can effortlessly and consistently deploy Osquery across their entire endpoint infrastructure by leveraging the power of BEST (Bitdefender Endpoint Security Tools) client policies.
+You can effortlessly and consistently deploy Osquery across your entire endpoint infrastructure by leveraging the power of BEST (Bitdefender Endpoint Security Tools) client policies.
 This centralized deployment strategy alleviates operational complexities, ensures uniformity in query execution, and equips all endpoints with the necessary capabilities to conduct comprehensive security queries.
 Moreover, Live Search facilitates the execution of queries on multiple endpoints concurrently.

-Live Search works by querying the operating system using SQL-like commands, which allows users to retrieve information easily and quickly about processes, loaded kernel modules, open network connections, browser plugins, hardware events, file hashes, system configuration, and other aspects of the operating system in real-time.
+Live Search works by querying the operating system using SQL-like commands, which allows you to retrieve information easily and quickly about processes, loaded kernel modules, open network connections, browser plugins, hardware events, file hashes, system configuration, and other aspects of the operating system in real-time.

 Example of Usage